MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 - Prefer Azure ML for with managed Compute Clusters for scenarios when PaaS or serverless solutions are not the best fit.
 Azure ML-managed compute supports traffic splitting and mirroring for A/B testing, debugging, and robust auditing.
 As the compute is managed by the service, day-2 operations are much easier than self-hosting.
 It also offers a wide selection of compute configurations and scaling capabilities.

-- If you choose to self-host your model on a Azure Kurbentes Service cluster [attached to Azure ML](/azure/machine-learning/how-to-attach-kubernetes-anywhere),  or another container-based platform, ensure that the node pool is isolated from other APIs or any other workloads on the cluster to achieve predictable performance and to optimize security.
+- If you choose to self-host your model on a Azure Kubernetes Service cluster [attached to Azure ML](/azure/machine-learning/how-to-attach-kubernetes-anywhere),  or another container-based platform, ensure that the node pool is isolated from other APIs or any other workloads on the cluster to achieve predictable performance and to optimize security.
 Avoid using GPU-based or GPU-optimized compute for anything other than your AI workload functions in an effort to reduce costs.
 Instead, establish your performance baseline through testing and right-size your compute to meet your performance requirements while avoiding over-provisioning.

 - You can also fully self-host your model using infrastructure as a service (IaaS) solutions, like [Azure Data Science Virtual Machine](/azure/machine-learning/data-science-virtual-machine/overview).